 - Vega ‒ The sensitivity of the option price to changes in Implied Volatility

-- Rho ‒ The effect of interest rates on the price of an option
+- Rho ‒ The effect of a change in interest rates on the price of an option

 If positions are added as a multi-leg strategy (Buy/Write, Butterfly, Condor, etc.), they will be bundled together to make it easier to place a multi-leg order.
 If you would like to add or delete individual legs, you may do so by selecting Edit Simulated Strategy.

 To create a trading strategy, you can edit several fields for each position:

 - Underlying Price – To change the Target Price of the security, simply type a number in the text-entry field.
 This allows you to view how price changes will influence the Net Greeks and P/L.

 - Expiration Date – To see how time to expiration affects the Net Greeks and P/L, use the text-entry field or select the calendar icon and choose a date to change the expiration.